MitchelPaulin/CTris/README.md

 # CTris
 A command line Tetris program written in C++.
 Made to work in the standard 80x24 terminal of most linux systems.
 Also works pretty well on the Windows Linux subsystem.
-Implemented custom rendering collision detection and rotation algorithms.
+Implemented custom rendering, collision detection and rotation algorithms.

 ![demo](demo/demo.png)
 ![gameover](demo/demo_gameover.png)